Font Converter

 The Apple Advantage

 Apple Mail users (macOS and iOS) often represent 40-60% of email opens for B2C brands.
-If your analytics show high Apple Mail usage, custom fonts may be worth implementing—they'll work for a significant portion of your audience.
+If your analytics show high Apple Mail usage, custom fonts may be worth implementing.
+They'll work for a significant portion of your audience.
+For teams who also manage web projects, the same brand fonts often need to work across email and browser, and our guide to resolving cross-browser font issues covers the rendering differences you may encounter.

 Web-Safe Font Stacks for Email